CMBSciPol/furax-cs/docs/r_analysis/snap.md

 | `--bin-bd` | Number of bins for $\beta_\mathrm{dust}$ |
 | `--bin-td` | Number of bins for $T_\mathrm{dust}$ |
 | `--bin-bs` | Number of bins for $\beta_\mathrm{synch}$ |

+This will recache the systematics using the binned parameter maps and re-compute all statistics.

 ## All Arguments